 What is a “Checkbook IRA”?

-After you open an IRA with us, you have a third party (like a CPA or tax attorney) create an LLC.
+After you open an IRA with us, you have a third party (like a CPA or tax attorney) create an LLC to form a “Checkbook IRA.”
 The IRA is the single member owner.
 You are the manager.
 You have signatory authority over the LLC.
 We do not create this LLC and you are not permitted to create it yourself because that would be a “prohibited transaction”.

 After your LLC formation documents are reviewed and approved, the next step is to open a business checking account at a bank of your choice.
 You then complete a DOI Form and thereby move funds into the IRA checking account.
 At this point, the IRA has acquired the LLC as an asset.
 (Keep in mind you do need to leave a minimum of $325 in the IRA account as a minimum cash balance.)

 The LLC can now do its own investing activities.
 If you want your IRA to invest in real estate, you buy the real estate in the name of the LLC, sign the contract and other purchase documents as the manager of the LLC.
-You pay for the property with the funds in the LLC’s checking account and as a result, no investment paperwork needs to be sent to us for review and approval since the IRA is not making the investment directly.
+You pay for the property with the funds in the Checkbook Roth IRA and as a result, no investment paperwork needs to be sent to us for review and approval since the IRA is not making the investment directly.

 Why do people want to use an LLC?